The Village Public Safety Officer (VPSO) program provides rural Alaskan communities with public safety support services.

 In communities associated with the program, citizens receive immediate response to emergencies without delays caused by weather or distance.
-VPSO work with other public safety professionals such as Village Police Officers and Alaska State Troopers.
-A VPSO can provide emergency medical response, search and rescue operations, fire prevention and suppression, disaster preparedness and response, public safety education, and community policing.
+VPSO work closely with Alaska State Troopers, and provide emergency medical response, search and rescue operations, fire prevention and suppression, disaster preparedness and response, public safety education, and community policing.

 Funding for the VPSO Program is provided by the Alaska legislature and managed by the Department of Public Safety (DPS) as per Alaska Statute 18.65.670, and Alaska Administrative Code 13 AAC Chapter 96.
 These statutes and regulations provide guidelines on how the program is structured.

 The statewide VPSO program is divided into 10 individual programs.
 Each program is administered by the participating organization which employs and supervises the VPSO.
-The participating organization, or grantee manages daily operations and work with the local communities which receive VPSO services.
+The participating organization manages daily operations and works with the local communities which receive VPSO services.